 1. Choose Eco-Friendly Accommodations

-• Stay in Eco-Lodges or Green Hotels: These establishments often use renewable energy sources, implement water and energy conservation measures, and support local communities.
+- Stay in Eco-Lodges or Green Hotels: These establishments often use eco-friendly hotel ideas such as renewable energy sources, implement water and energy conservation measures, and support local communities.

-• Ask About Sustainability Practices: Before booking, inquire about the hotel’s environmental policies, such as waste management, energy use, and community involvement.
+- Ask About Sustainability Practices: Before booking, inquire about the hotel’s sustainability policies, such as waste management, energy use, and community involvement.

 2. Participate in Responsible Wildlife Encounters